AKASHBKUMAR/AI_Lab_2023-24/Ex.No7CircuitDesign.md

 ### Result:
-    Thus the truth table of circuit verified sucessfully.
+    Thus, the truth table of circuit verified sucessfully.